 Ovarian Cancer Symptoms

-Ovarian cancer is often challenging to diagnose as its symptoms tend to be vague and generalized.
-However, if symptoms are identified early doctors can screen for the cancer using one of 2 tests, a transvaginal ultrasound (TVUS) or a CA-125 blood test.
+Ovarian cancer is often challenging to diagnose, as its symptoms tend to be vague and generalized.
+However, if symptoms are identified early, doctors can screen for the cancer using one of two tests; a transvaginal ultrasound (TVUS) or a CA-125 blood test.
 Only 20% of ovarian cancer cases are diagnosed an early stage, which is why doctors recommend paying close attention to any of the following symptoms:

 - Abdominal bloating, indigestion or nausea